 |20:30||01:45||34.00 MYR||Business||Transnasional MY|

 - Business Service: Basic 30 seat air-conditioned bus.

 - VIP 24 Services: Bus with 24 seats which recline and a snack included in the ticket price.

-Use the Search Box below to buy your bus tickets from the Ipoh to Melaka.
+Use the Search Box below to buy your bus tickets from Ipoh to Melaka.

 Ipoh Bus Station

-Bus services to Melaka depart from Aman Jaya Bus Station, which is located a few kilometres to the north of Ipoh Town.
+Bus services to from Ipoh to Melaka depart from Amanjaya Bus Station, which is located a few kilometres to the north of Ipoh Town.

 Melaka Bus Station

-Bus services from Ipoh terminate at Melaka Sentral Bus Terminal.
+Bus services from Ipoh to Melaka terminate at Melaka Sentral Bus Station.

 Melaka, also known as Malacca, is a popular tourist destination with lots to see and do.
 Melaka’s old town area was granted UNESCO World Heritage Site status in 2013 because of the town’s long and important history as a trading centre.
 Melaka is strategically located on the narrow ocean passage between the island of Sumatra and the Malay Peninsula.
 During the period of trade using sailing ships, vessels would either have to pass through these straights on route to India and Europe or risk attack by pirates on the longer sea passage around the other side of Sumatra.
 A succession of foreign powers have controlled Melaka over the course of past 6 centuries and each has left its mark culturally and architecturally on this coastal city.